-Before I give you the top 25 pocket knife brands, I want to clarify what is meant by “pocket knife.”
+Before giving you the top 25 pocket knife brands, I want to clarify what is meant by “pocket knife.”
 For some people, a pocket knife is a Swiss Army-style multi-tool.
 For others, a pocket knife is a folder knife.

-As far as I know, there are no brands which only make pocket knives.
-Most brands (especially the really good ones) actually focus on larger, fixed blade knives meant for survival situations.
+As far as I know, there are no brands that only make pocket knives.
+Most brands (especially the really good ones) focus on larger, fixed blade knives meant for survival situations.

-So, I’ve listed the top knife brands which have a decent selection of pocket knives – regardless of what type of knives they primarily make.
+So, I’ve listed the top knife brands with a decent selection of pocket knives – regardless of what type of knives they primarily make.

 Warning reading this list will provoke serious knife envy.